openzfs/openzfs-docs/docs/Performance and Tuning/Module Parameters.rst

 ----

 The list of parameters is quite large and resists hierarchical representation.
-To assist in quickly finding relevant information quickly, each module parameter has a "Tags" row with keywords for frequent searches.
+To assist in finding relevant information quickly, each module parameter has a "Tags" row with keywords for frequent searches.